EGeorge2021r/Challenge7_Repo/README.md

 ## User Story
-Role: PropTech Analyst
+Role: Fintech Developer

-Goal: The project goal is the following parts:
+Goal: The project goal is to implement the following:
 • Analyze a single asset in the ETF
 • Optimize data access with advanced SQL queries
 • Analyze the ETF portfolio
 • Deploy the notebook as a web application

-Reason: The company wants to have a trial of this offering in the San Francisco real-estate market.
-If the service proves popular, they can then expand to other markets.

-## General information about the analysis
-• Compare the average prices by neighborhood.
-• Build an interactive neighborhood map.
-• Compose data story on:
-      . trend in rental income growth compared to the trend in sales prices . share insights with the company about the potential one-click, buy-and-rent strategy that they're pursuing . establish whether neighborhoods exist for viable investments and why
+Reason: Finance has had an explosion in passive investing, hence the need for a web application that will allow passive investors to invest in a basket of assets called an exchange-traded fund (ETF).
+ETFs offer more diversification and reduces the need to spend time researching individual stocks or companies or take the risk of investing in a single stock.

 ## Technology
-Python
+Python, SQL
 Jupyter notebook that contains data preparation, analysis, and visualizations
 GitHub repository
 Pyviz development environment

 ## Libraries used in the analysis
-• Three DataFrame imported from a CSV files with housing per year, neighborhoods cordinates and sfo neighborhood census.
 .
-The following libraties were imported import pandas as pd, import hvplot.pandas, from pathlib import Path, import numpy as np, import os, and %matplotlib inline
+Voilà library
+. import numpy as np
+. import pandas as pd
+. import hvplot.pandas
+. import sqlalchemy
+. from pathlib import Path

 ## Analysis
-The data story was composed based on the data analysis and visualisation generated using the hvplots and geoviews.
+The data story was composed based on the data analysis and visualisation generated using the hvplots To view the web application, you migrate to where the etf_analyser.iypnb file is in the terminal and then type voila etf_analyser.iypnb

+## Deliverables
+• A Jupyter notebook that contains the following: o An analysis of the ETF data that a SQL database stores o Professionally styled and formatted interactive visualizations
+• A screenshot or video of the web application that you created by deploying your Jupyter notebook via the Voilà library .
+Upload the Jupyter notebook for this assignment to your GitHub repository